Lockleys Pylon Walking Track (And Du Faur Head)

 Du Faur Head

-Once you’ve reached Lockleys Pylon, it’s worth continuing the walking track to Du Faur Head, a rock formation on the edge of the escarpment facing the Grose Valley.
+Once you’ve reached Lockleys Pylon, we recommend continuing the trail to Du Faur Head, a rock formation on the edge of the escarpment facing the Grose Valley.

 Du Faur Head